 Additional first aid boxes can be found in the main school building if required.
-These are located in the staff room, Infants classroom, hall and the corridor outside offices.
+These are located in the staff room, Bysouth classroom, the hall and the corridor outside the offices.
 Danielle Haydon is responsible for regularly checking the First Aid kits in school.